 No VAT, GST or similar charge is currently payable for legal services rendered from Anguilla, the British Virgin Islands, the Cayman Islands or Hong Kong.

 Services provided from our London office are subject to the United Kingdom Value Added Tax Act 1994 and the Value Added Tax (Place of Supply of Services) Order 1992.

-Services provided from our Luxembourg office are subject to the Luxembourg VAT Law of 12 February 1979, as currently in force, and subsidiary legislation.
-The current Luxembourg VAT rate is 17%.
+Services provided from our Luxembourg office are subject to the Luxembourg VAT Law of 12 February 1979 as currently in force and subsidiary legislation.
 In order to enable the VAT status of our services to be classified correctly, in particular in relation to a client based in a European Union country, you must provide to us such evidence as we may reasonably require for this purpose.

 Services provided from our Cyprus office are subject to the Cyprus VAT Law 2000 and related subsidiary legislation.

 Services provided from our Singapore office are subject to the Goods and Services Tax Act (Cap 115A) and subsidiary legislation.
 GST will be assessable where the services are provided to clients in Singapore.

 Services provided from our Shanghai office are subject to the Provisional Regulation of the People’s Republic of China on Value Added Tax and related subsidiary legislation and guidance.
 VAT will be charged at the prevailing rate due at the time of payment of any invoice and if additional VAT is chargeable at the time of payment then you will gross up the payment so that we receive the amount stated on the face of any invoice which we issue together with any additional VAT due.
 If you require a Fapiao you must tell us prior to making payment.

 11.9 Joint instructions